galatas123/BlueIQ_Neuware/README.md

 # BlueIQ_Neuware Automation System

 A Windows Forms application developed in C# designed to automate the processes regarding the operations assosiated with the Ingram database.
+Achieves a 80% reduction in time when compared with doing the processes manually

 supported processes: